wrenlowe/FinalProject/README.md

 # To Do:

-• Make the icon for the app -> make it a calendar icon
+• Make the icon for the app -> COMPLETE - added to-do list looking icon

 • Model for the app -> stores the information stored on the app